hunter-college-ossd-spr-2020/firefox-addon-activity/team_3.md

 2. *What is the license under which the extension is distributed?*

+    It is under All Rights Reserved license on the home page.

 3. *Can you find a code repository for this extension?*

     No.

 4. *Is the extension that you picked an open source project?*

     No.

 5. *Can you find information about how many different users contribute to this project?
 If so, specify how many.*

+    No, there is only one developer that is contribute to this project.

 ### Part 5